If there’s one thing I’ve learned in my life, it’s this: peace of mind is only a temporary condition.

 I sometimes tried to forget about things so I could cope better.

 The problem I always had with schizophrenia is that I walked, I smiled and I laughed; I’d go about my normal day and my mom still had a mental illness.
-I was never able to reconcile this.
-Should I forget about it now?
-Pretend it didn’t exist?
+I was never able to reconcile that.

 The first signs of a relapse of schizophrenia vary.
 However, some common first signs of relapse include: Withdrawing from other people.
 Forgetfulness.
 Problems concentrating.
 Daydreaming.
 Not paying attention to what is going on.